Legal document

 9. Security

-Pipefork uses reasonable technical and organizational measures designed to protect personal data, including access controls, encryption where appropriate, logging, backups, and operational security practices.
+Pipefork uses reasonable technical and organizational measures designed to protect personal data, including access controls, encryption where appropriate, logging, backups, minimization, segregation of duties, and operational security practices.

 No service can guarantee absolute security.
-You are responsible for using strong authentication, protecting API keys, limiting workspace access, and avoiding unnecessary personal or sensitive data in API payloads and logs.
+You are responsible for using strong authentication, protecting API keys, limiting workspace access, validating upstream data, and avoiding unnecessary personal or sensitive data in API payloads and logs.

 10. Your Rights

-Depending on your location and applicable law, you may have rights to:
+Depending on your location, role, and applicable law, you may have rights to:

 - access your personal data;